 Be part of our community!
 Every month, the Conservancy’s Great Places e-newsletter brings you conservation updates from Indiana and around the world — plus incredible nature photos and green living tips you can use.
 Join today — it's free!

 Today this invasive tree threatens to overwhelm our natural areas, agricultural fields and roadsides.
 Established tree of heaven stands have been found in every county in Indiana and will continue to flourish unless we put a stop it first.

 Why should we be concerned about the tree of heaven?
 It is a prolific seed producer and can thrive in even the most unfavorable conditions with little management.
 Its rapid growth also means that it can crowd out nearby native plant species, and its aggressive root system can cause damage to pavement, sewers and building foundations.

 Thankfully there are multiple ways to get rid of this invasive species.
 The most effective way to control tree of heaven is to pull seedlings by hand before the tap root develops.
 If the plant has matured, cutting alone will only help temporarily by reducing its ability to spread.
-For larger trees and stands, there are a variety of chemical methods that can be found at the Plant Conservation Alliance and Maryland Department of Natural Resources web pages.
+For larger trees and stands, there are a variety of chemical methods that can be found at the Maryland Department of Natural Resources web page.

 Correct identification of tree-of-heaven is important.
 Several native trees and shrubs also have pinnately compound leaves such as sumac, ash and black walnut - all that could be confused with the tree-of-heaven.
 It can be distinguished from native species by its fuzzy, reddish brown twigs and clusters of light green seed pods.
 It also has quite a stench; the tree, particularly its flowers, it releases a strong, offensive smell.

 What Can You Do?